jonathanylin/functional_gene_marker_analysis_tutorial/README.md

 Its simple - I wish I had a nice tutorial to guide me when I started.
 So, for those who don't know where to start - I hope this can help you.
 I am very much a beginner; I have very little experience in bioinformatics.
 So part of this is also to encourage any beginner that this stuff isn't difficult to learn!
 And kind of fun!

 ### 2. Workflow documentation
 Consider this an online lab notebook for myself.
-I want to insure reproducibility in my own analyses, so putting my analyses in a public repo  will allow me to go back and check my work (as well as for anyone else).
+I want to ensure reproducibility in my own analyses, so putting my bits of code in a public repo  will allow me to go back and check my work (as well as for anyone else).

 ### Objectives
 Ok, lets jump straight into it.
 This tutorial is broken into two parts: